Resources and Support

-Colonial Community is your center for employee wellbeing.
+GWell is your center for employee well-being.
 We take great pride in creating a supportive work environment and understand that faculty and staff are our greatest asset.
 Our mission is to promote faculty and staff wellbeing by providing programs, policies, and resources to create a strong and healthy workforce.

-The Wellbeing Hotline - Resources For Living is an employer sponsored program, available at no cost to you and all members of your household.
+The E.A.P. is an employer sponsored program, available at no cost to you and all members of your household.
 That includes dependent children up to age 26, whether or not they live at home.
 Services are confidential and available 24 hours a day, 7 days a week.
 This is a one stop shop for help with personal issues, planning for life events, or simply managing daily life.